 - Stronger Than They Look: As Yin points out in the GCPD case files, the Kabuki Twins appear to be harmless in their geisha getup, but are ass-kicking martial artists with Wolverine Claws.

-- White Mask of Doom: And they are never seen without them.
+- White Mask of Doom: Both wear geisha masks and they are never seen without them.

 - Wolverine Claws: Three each on both hands.